The Elephant Song: Synopsis

 The play is about events following the sudden disappearance of a psychiatrist, Dr. Lawrence, from a mental institution and possible involvement of a young patient of the hospital, Michael, in the disappearance.

-Michael is a disturbed son of an opera singer and a distant father he has only seen once.
-The elephant connection is when in their sole meeting together in a nature reserve, the father kills an elephant in front of his son.
+Michael is a disturbed son of an opera singer and a distant father, he has only seen him once.
+The elephant connection is when, in their sole meeting together in a nature reserve, the father kills an elephant in front of his son.
 The incident traumatizes the very young Michael.
-So does his mother's cold attitude and her distancing herself from him for a singing career.
+His mother's cold attitude and her distancing herself from him for a singing career also affect this.

 Toby Green, an independent psychiatrist is assigned to investigate Michael's involvement as Michael draws the doctor into a psychological mind game involving his past experiences with parents, with Michael claiming he was the cause of his mother's death as he refused to call an ambulance and sang instead the "elephant song" to her until she died on the floor.
-He discusses the circumstances of his forced stay in the hospital, he hints to doctor-patient improper relationships involving him and his supervising doctor, and a bizarre relationship with the head nurse.
-Michael's ploys include an attempt to negotiate an early release from hospital, etc. with his plot ending in great tragedy when he finally convinces the investigating doctor to hand him a box of chocolates.
-Being strongly allergic to them, he dies in the hands of the doctor and the head nurse after having consumed a number of the chocolates he acquired.
+He discusses the circumstances of his forced stay in the hospital, he hints at doctor-patient improper relationships involving him and his supervising doctor, and a bizarre relationship with the head nurse.
+Michael's ploys include an attempt to negotiate an early release from the hospital, etc., with his plot ending in great tragedy when he finally convinces the investigating doctor to hand him a box of chocolates.
+Being strongly allergic to them, he died in the hands of the doctor and the head nurse after having consumed a number of the chocolates he acquired.